w3c/vc-jose-cose-test-suite/implementations/example-node/README.md

-This is a example Node implementation CLI wrapper for an implementation.
-Once the CLI is in place, you can take the command and forward it to an JS library implementation or API endpoint.
+This is an example Node CLI wrapper that can help you integrate either:
+- a JavaScript library implementation that you should add to the `dependencies` section of `package.json` and import inside the `main.js`.
+- a Framework-agnostic server implementation that is accessible via HTTP API.
+You can use `fetch` to make the requests.

 ## Running